ansys/grantami-bomanalytics/doc/source/contributing.rst

 defined in `PEP8 <https://www.python.org/dev/peps/pep-0008/>`_, and will
 report any non-compliance.

-The command above runs ``black`` in a 'check' mode, which ensures the specified files are formatted according to the ``black`` style.
+The tox command above runs ``black`` in a 'check' mode, which ensures the specified files are formatted according to the ``black`` style.
 It is advised to run ``black`` before pushing git commits, which will ensure your changes are compliant with the ``black`` style.

+``mypy`` is used for static type checking.
+Python is a dynamically typed language, however including type hints allows those parts of the codebase to be analysed and validated statically.
+This package includes type hints throughout, which provides benefits both when developing this package and using it as a component in other projects.

 Documentation
 -------------